-Further, as noted in previous motion papers, there could well be dozens or even thousands of other permanent residents left in the same dire circumstances.
+Further, as noted in previous motion papers, there could well be dozens or even thousands of other postal customers, foreign nationals, immigrants, and taxpayers suffering the same damages.
 This matter should not have been delayed for over a year but rather the FOIA requests should have been promptly answered so that appropriate legal aid agencies could apply to convert this case into the appropriate class action suits against USPS, DoS, USCIS, and, now, the IRS.